fredgrott/GWSDroidLibraryBuild/README.md

 For this particular set of build scripts, just clone the github repo and modify for your own use.

+# Set-UP

+This set of build scripts and the other set that uses lombok and retrolambda are somewhat complex so this set-up block details the settings of all the components used in this set of build scripts.

 # ChangeLog